reduxframework/redux-framework/README.md

 WordPress options framework which uses the [WordPress Settings API](http://codex.wordpress.org/Settings_API "WordPress Settings API"), Custom Error/Validation Handling, Custom Field/Validation Types, and import/export functionality.

-## SMOF Users, this one's for you! ##
+## SMOF (Simple Modified Option Users) Users, this one's for you! ##

 Hot off the press, our Redux Converter plugin.
 It takes your SMOF instance, and allows you to try out Redux without any fear.
 It also spits out valid PHP source for you if you want to migrate complete with data migration!
-Give it a try today. https://github.com/ReduxFramework/redux-converter
+Give it a try today.
+It will be in the WordPress.org repo shortly.  ;) https://github.com/ReduxFramework/redux-converter

 ## Getting Started with Redux ##